OlivierLDff/QtIosCMake/README.md

 This project provide a CMake macro to help you deploy Qt Application for iOS.
 This macro replace all kind of stuff QMake is doing under the hood and add lots of options to customize `Info.plist`.

 * Correctly link to all qt libraries. *Optimization can be done here.*
-* Link with required framework. *Optimization can be done here.*
+* Link with required framework.
 * Redirect entry point to create UIApplication before regular `main()`.
-* Generate `Info.plist` with inputs
+* Generate `Info.plist` with inputs based on `Info.plist.in`.
+(User customizable)
-* Sign the **XCode** Generated project
+* Sign the **XCode** Generated project (inside a `.app`).
+* Generate `.ipa` for direct upload to TestFlight.

 The main goal is to build the app without any change inside XCode.

 This utility has been developed for my own needs.
 Don't hesitate to use / share / fork / modify / improve it freely :)

-*This project is conceptually based on the great [QtAndroidCMake of Laurent Gomila](https://github.com/LaurentGomila/qt-android-cmake).*
+*This project is conceptually based on the great [QtAndroidCMake of Laurent Gomila](https://github.com/OlivierLDff/QtAndroidCMake).*

 ### Showcase

-The Application [QaterialGallery](https://github.com/OlivierLDff/QaterialGallery) showcase the use of this library. *See QtIosCMake call in `platforms/Deploy.cmake` and iOs ressources in `platforms/ios/`.
-See QtStaticCMake call in `platforms/Deploy.cmake`*
+The Application [QaterialGallery](https://github.com/OlivierLDff/QaterialGallery) showcase the use of this library. *See QtIosCMake call in `platforms/Deploy.cmake` and iOs resources in `platforms/ios/`.
+See QtStaticCMake call in `platforms/Deploy.cmake`*.

+The application also demonstrate full CI pipeline with Github Actions.

+* Install Certificates & Profiles from AppStore Connect.
+* Build `.app`.
+* Build `.ipa`.
+* Upload `.ipa` to AppStore TestFlight.

 ## How to use it